Ambulance transport and hospitalisation

 You may be eligible for subsidisation for medication received abroad (in Norwegian) pursuant to the rules in Section 5-14 of the Norwegian National Insurance Act.
 This means that you may qualify for subsidisation of medication covered by the Norwegian «blue prescription» (Norwegian: blå resept) scheme.

 In some cases medication under the hospitals' responsibility can also be funded by Helfo when received abroad.
-The reimbursement rules in the act section 5-22 will still be applied for medication bought up to December 31, 2017.
+The reimbursement rules in the act section 5-22 will under certain circumstances still be applied for medication bought up to December 31, 2019.
 The rules may imply a partial reimbursement of your expenses for medication outside the «blue prescription» scheme.